-Denmark.-The appearance of Denmark, particularly of the Islands of Zealand and Funen, and of Sleswick upon the continent, is that of a level country, in general well cultivated.
+Deamark .- The appearance of Denmark, par-

+ticularly of the Islands of Zealand and Funen. and of Sleswick upon the continent, is that of a level country, in general well cultivated.
 It affords nothing which can properly be called a mountain.
 The coasts are in some parts steep and bold, but in general they are low and sandy.
 In the isles there are some woods, and forests are found in Jutland.
-Zealand is a fertile and pleasant country. with fields separated by mud walls; cottages either of brick or whitewashed: woods of beech and oak, vales, small lakes, and gentle hills.
-Funen is said to be as well cultivated as most of the counties in England.
-Towards the west, where the Jutland peninsula terminates in the Baltic, every thing assumes an aspect of barrenness and desolation.-It has been compared to Arabia, without its rivers or its verdant oases; but not without its tempests and sands, which sometimes overwhelm what little agriculture there is, and add much to the habitual wretchedness of the Jutlander.
+Zealand is a fertile and pleasant country, with fields separated by mud walls; cottages either of brick or whitewashed; woods. of beech and oak, vales, small lakes, and gentle hills.
+Funen is said to be as well cultivated as most of the counties in England Toward the west, where the Jutland peninsula terminates in the Baltic, every thing assumes an aspect of barrenness and desolation.-It has been compared to Arabia, without its rivers or its verdant cases; but not without its tempests and sands, which sometimes overwhelm what little agriculture there is, and add much to the habitual wretchedness of the Jutlander.
 The Danish continent may be described as a vast plain, through which a sandy barren ridge stretches from south to north, commencing in the German counties of Mecklenburgh and Lunenburg, and terminating in the extreme north in the promontory of Skagen.
-The coast of the peninsula is quite flat towards the German Ocean, but intermixed with quicksands and towards the Elbe, protected by large dams against the encroachments of the sea.
-Towards the Baltic the land is more elevated, and offers tiner and more picturesque points of view than the west coast, which has no wood.
+The coast of the peninsula is quite flat toward the German Ocean, but intermixed with quicksands; and, toward the Elbe, protected by large dams against the encroachments of the sea.
+Toward the Baltic the land is more elevated, and offers finer and more picturesque points of view than the west coast, which has no wood.
 The German Ocean has frequently burst through the isthmus which connects the northern extremity of Jutland with the rest of the peninsula.
-In 1826, three rapid currents united the North Sea with the Lymfiord ; similar devastations have repeatedly occurred BELL's Geography. along the western coast
+In 1826, three rapid currents united the North Sea with the Lymfiord; similar devastations have repeatedly occurred along the western coast.
+BELL'S Geography.
+10